suryanshvermaa/suryanshvermaa/README.md

 - ⚙️ **Two-Tier Node.js & MongoDB App Deployment**
   Scalable deployment with Docker, Kubeadm, and AWS EKS, handling 10,000+ concurrent users with load balancing and fault tolerance.
+  Implemented CI/CD Pipeline using Jenkins and ARGO CD for gitops(kubernetes cluster syncs with github)

 ---